 This course uses a seminar format to explore the external factors that impact the content and quality of news and the media's relationship with a healthy democracy.
-It examines conflicts between the media's responsibility to keep citizens informed and serve as a watchdog over powerful interests with news organizations' roles as profitmaking businesses.
+It examines conflicts between the media's responsibility to keep citizens informed and serve as a watchdog over powerful interests with news organizations' roles as profit-making businesses.
 The growth of the Internet and social networks and their impact on journalistic form and content also are explored.
-Prerequisite: JMC 202.
+Prerequisite: JMC 202 or SC 301.
 Offered on occasion.